 ‘A writer writes’ said Regina Brett.
 This is absolutely true, and I am not arguing with it.
-However, a good writer also reads.
+However, a good writer will also have to read.
 In fact, there’s no getting out of it: A writer must read.

 I have the following exchange remarkably frequently: